NeneWang/Concept-Logs/pages/final review.md

 	- makes it more challanging to find the right fruit:
 		- So the Spider monkeys have to think and memorize: Which makes thems marter with evolutionaruy pressure.
 		- ![image.png](../assets/image_1715776075073_0.png)
+- Under what COnditions are territorties not defended?
 	-
 -